Toward Multimodal Image-to-Image Translation: Introduction

-We start with the \pp framework~\citep{isola2016image} which has previously been shown to produce good-quality results for a variety of image-to-image translation tasks.
-The trains a generator network, conditioned on the input image, with two losses: (1) a regression loss to produce a similar output to the known paired ground truth image and (2) a learned discriminator loss to encourage realism.
-The authors note that trivially appending a randomly drawn latent code did not help produce diverse results, and using random dropout at test time only helped marginally.
+We start with the \pp framework~\citep{isola2016image}, which has previously been shown to produce high-quality results for various image-to-image translation tasks.
+The method trains a generator network, conditioned on the input image, with two losses: (1) a regression loss to produce similar output to the known paired ground truth image and (2) a learned discriminator loss to encourage realism.
+The authors note that trivially appending a randomly drawn latent code did not produce diverse results.
 Instead, we propose encouraging a bijection between the output and latent space.
-Not only do we perform the direct task of mapping from the input and latent code to the output, we also jointly learn an encoder from the output back to the latent space.
+We not only perform the direct task of mapping the latent code (along with the input) to the output but also jointly learn an encoder from the output back to the latent space.
 This discourages two different latent codes from generating the same output (non-injective mapping).
-During training, the learned encoder is trained to find a latent code vector that corresponds to the ground truth output image, while passing enough information to the generator to resolve any ambiguities about the mode of output.
-For example, when generating a day image from a night one (Figure \ref{fig:teaser}), the latent vector may encode information about the sky color, lighting effects on the ground and the density and shape of clouds.
-In both cases, applying the encoder and generator, in either order, should be consistent, resulting in either the same latent code or the same image.
+During training, the learned encoder attempts to pass enough information to the generator to resolve any ambiguities regarding the output mode.
+For example, when generating a day image from a night image, the latent vector may encode information about the sky color, lighting effects on the ground, and cloud patterns.
+Composing the encoder and generator sequentially should result in the same image being recovered.
+The opposite should produce the same latent code.

-In this work, we instantiate this idea by exploring several objective functions inspired by the literature in unconditional generative modeling: \begin{itemize}[leftmargin=0.1in]
+In this work, we instantiate this idea by exploring several objective functions, inspired by literature in unconditional generative modeling: \begin{itemize}[leftmargin=0.1in]

-\item \cvaegan (Conditional Variational Autoencoder GAN): One popular approach to model multimodal output distribution is by learning the distribution of latent encoding given the output as popularized by VAEs~\citep{kingma2013auto}.
-In the conditional setup (similar to unconditional analogue~\citep{larsen2016vaegan}), we enforce that the latent distribution encoded by the desired output image maps back to the output via conditional generator.
-The latent distribution is regularized using KL-divergence to be close to a standard normal distribution so as to sample random codes during inference.
-This variational objective is then optimized jointly with the discriminator loss.
+\item \textbf{\cvaegan (Conditional Variational Autoencoder GAN)}: One approach is first encoding the ground truth image into the latent space, giving the generator a noisy ``peek" into the desired output.
+Using this, along with the input image, the generator should be able to reconstruct the specific output image.
+To ensure that random sampling can be used during inference time, the latent distribution is regularized using KL-divergence to be close to a standard normal distribution.
+This approach has been popularized in the unconditional setting by VAEs~\citep{kingma2013auto} and VAE-GANs~\citep{larsen2016vaegan}.